 Cheapest Worth Having

-At just over $40, the SpeedyBee BLHeli_S 55A 4-in-1 is one of the most affordable 4-in-1 ESCs on the market, offering reliable and decent performance.
-I’ve personally tested this ESC and have been flying it for over a year.
-It’s still going strong and performing well.
-However, you should consider purchasing this ESC with the SpeedyBee F4 V4 FC as a stack.
+You can get this ESC together with a flight controller for under $90, which is one of the most affordable stacks you can get right now.
+I’ve personally tested this ESC and have been flying it for sometime now, it’s still going strong and performing well.
+I recommend getting the whole stack so you get the maximum discount.
 Together, they cost just under $70, making it one of the best value stacks available in 2024.
-For more details, see my review: https://oscarliang.com/speedybee-f405-v4/
+For more details, see my review: https://oscarliang.com/t-hobby-f7-se-fc-v70a-esc-stack/

 Aikon AK32PRO 50A V2